 Small Town and Rural Multimodal Networks Guide

-Alta’s authorship of the FHWA Small Town and Rural Multimodal Networks Guide lends us the expertise to teach the best approach to rural, small town, and suburban active transportation planning and design.
+Alta’s development of the FHWA Small Town and Rural Multimodal Networks Guide as a client to FHWA lends us the expertise to teach the best approach to rural, small town, and suburban active transportation planning and design.
 Our trainings range from full, multi-day seminars to hour-long workshops and web-based curriculum.

 NACTO Urban Bikeway Design Guide and Urban Street Design Guide